What is gynecomastia surgery?

 How much does gynecomastia surgery cost?

-The fee will vary based upon the extent of the procedure.
-The procedure can be liposuction only, or a combination of liposuction and direct excision of glandular tissue, or even involve removing skin and lifting the chest and making the areola smaller.
+The fee for male breast reduction surgery in New York City will vary based upon the extent of the cosmetic surgery procedure and includes charges for the plastic surgery procedure.
+This consists of surgeon fees and charges for the operating room.
+The male breast reduction surgery procedure can be liposuction only, or a combination of liposuction and direct excision of excess glandular tissue, or even involve removing skin and lifting the chest and making the areola smaller.

-What should I expect during a consultation for gynecomastia surgery?
+What should I expect during a consultation for male breast reduction gynecomastia surgery?

-What questions should I ask my plastic surgeon about gynecomastia surgery?
+What questions should I ask my plastic surgeon about male breast reduction surgery?

-You should ask if he is board certified first, and then discuss options for the reduction you desire.
-You might want to review the various techniques as well and which technique he feels will give you the best result with the least amount of scarring.
+You should ask your plastic surgeon if he is board certified first, and then discuss options for the male breast reduction gynecomastia plastic surgery procedure you desire.
+You might want to review the various male breast reduction surgery techniques in New York City as well, and which technique the plastic surgeon feels will give you the best result with the least amount of scarring.

 What are the risks of gynecomastia surgery?

-The risks include contour asymmetry or irregularity, nipple loss, skin loss, fat necrosis, unfavorable scarring, dysesthesia, infection, fluid collections, or hematoma, and need for further surgery.
+The risks of male breast reduction surgery in New York City include contour asymmetry or irregularity, partial or complete nipple loss, skin loss, fat necrosis, unfavorable scarring, dysesthesia, infection, fluid collections, hematoma, and need the for further plastic surgery.

 How should I prepare for gynecomastia surgery?

 During consultation with Dr. Wallach, he usually tells his patients to eat healthy and exercise regularly and avoid medications and herbal supplements that might cause bleeding.